Introduction

 Joint Placement

 When creating the deformation joints for the existing skeleton, I didn’t want to rush it, so I researched proper anatomical references.
 I found Anatomy resources where I could study muscles up close on a 3D model (Anatomus).
-I also looked at gym videos creators who have a deep understanding of which poses activate specific muscles.
+I also looked at Kapandji paper who have a deep understanding of which poses activate specific muscles.

 The placement of the twist joints depends on the muscles’ restricted movement.
 As we can see here, the deltoid whose main function is to lift the arm ends about one-third down the humerus bone.
 Both the biceps and triceps are contractile muscles and require joints that extend when the arm bends.
 I used middle joints since the character has larger biceps.